Lord Forrester

 Upon George's death three years later, his son-in-law, James (who had changed his surname to Forrester) inherited the title.
-James' only child by George's daughter had died in 1652 and though he had further issue by his second wife, Lady Jean Ruthven (daughter of the 1st Earl of Brentford), upon his own murder by Mrs Hamilton in 1679, the title passed to his younger brother, William as stipulated by the second remainder (b).
+James' only child by George's daughter had died in 1652 and though he had further issue by his second wife, Lady Jean Ruthven (daughter of the 1st Earl of Brentford), upon his own murder by Mrs Hamilton in 1679, the title passed to his younger brother, William as stipulated by the second remainder.
 William's son (who also changed his surname to Forrester) inherited the title in 1681 and it continued in the male line until the death of the seventh Lord in 1763, when it passed to the sixth Lord's sister, Caroline.
 Her only daughter, Anna inherited the title in 1784 and it then passed to Anna's first cousin-once-removed, Viscount Grimston (later Earl of Verulam) in 1808, with which family the title continues to be held by to this day.

-The earliest known individual of that name in the neighbourhood of West rgh was a William Forrester, Esquire, who appears on the muster roll of the Peel of Linlithgow in 1311.
+The earliest known individual of that name in the neighbourhood of West Edinburgh was a William Forrester, Esquire, who appears on the muster roll of the Peel of Linlithgow in 1311.

 Alexander Forrester, John Forrester's great-grandson, was confirmed by James V in the lands and Barony of Corstorphine, including Clerkington, Nether Liberton, Drilaw and Meadowfield.
 In 1539 he resigned Corstorphine in favour of James Forrester of Meadowfield, the husband of Alexander's granddaughter Agnes.
 This James ultimately succeeded Alexander and became James Forrester of Corstorphine.

 At Holyrood House on 30 July 1618 James VI & I confirmed Sir George Forrester of Corstorphine in the lands and barony of Corstorphine.
 George had already had some land disjoined from the barony of Corstorphine, which he had sold.
 On 22 July 1633 he was created Lord Forrester of Corstorphine by Charles I. Having no son to succeed him, Lord Forrester resigned most of his properties, including Corstorphine, in favour of James Baillie.
 Baillie was the eldest son of Major General William Baillie of Lethame, who had married George's fourth daughter Johanna around 1649.

-Corstorphine doocot built by the Forresters in the 14th century.
-It dates from the 16th century.
+Corstorphine doocot—all that remains of Corstorphine Castle, built in the 14th century by the Forrester family.
+The doocot dates from the 16th century.